OWASP/www-committee-outreach/proposals/2022-ambassadors.md

 The outreach committee will monitor and report on metrics such as:
 - Number of non-OWASP events (meetups or conferences) attended, split by rough number of overall attendees and whether there was a booth or not.
-- New memberships from each event.
-(This would require new functionality in the membership sign-up to include some sort of attribution field or code.)
+- New memberships from each event to try and guage Return on Investment.
+(This would require new functionality in the individual and corporate membership sign-up to include some sort of attribution field or code.)
 - Geographical spread of events attended.